gatling/frontline-doc/content/reference/current/installation/injectors/index.md

 ## On Demand

-FrontLine is currently managing five different cloud providers: AWS, GCE, OpenStack and Microsoft Azure.
+Gatling Enterprise is currently managing five different cloud providers: AWS, GCE, OpenStack and Microsoft Azure.

 ### AWS (On-premises license & AWS marketplace)

-Gatling Corp provides certified AMIs that you choose in the FrontLine AWS configuration.
+Gatling Corp provides certified AMIs that you choose in the Gatling Enterprise AWS configuration.
 This AMI will be used as a base for your injectors.
 However, you can still build a custom one with a JDK from 8 to 11 installed, a key pair without password configured and the port 22 and 9999 opened.

-You'll also need to configure AWS API access keys on the FrontLine host using one of these methods:
+You'll also need to configure AWS API access keys on the Gatling Enterprise host using one of these methods:

-1. If you've installed FrontLine on AWS EC2, you can directly [set a IAM Role to the instance](http://docs.aws.amazon.com/general/latest/gr/aws-access-keys-best-practices.html).
+1. If you've installed Gatling Enterprise on AWS EC2, you can directly [set a IAM Role to the instance](http://docs.aws.amazon.com/general/latest/gr/aws-access-keys-best-practices.html).
 2. Environment Variables – AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY
 3. Java System Properties – aws.accessKeyId and aws.secretKey
 4. The default credential and config files.
 See [Set up AWS Credentials and Region for Development](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/setup-credentials.html)

 {{< alert tip >}}
-FrontLine requires the following permissions (or grant `AmazonEC2FullAccess` if you don't care about fine-grained permissions):
+Gatling Enterprise requires the following permissions (or grant `AmazonEC2FullAccess` if you don't care about fine-grained permissions):
 {{< /alert >}}

 ```json